golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/composing-tasks.md

 ![Commands batch end output logs](/te/batch_end_log_1.png)
 ![Commands batch end output logs](/te/batch_end_log_2.png)

-### Organizing commands into a batch producing a Readable stream
+### Organizing commands into a batch producing an Observable

-To produce a Readable Stream, use the `beginBatch()` method and chain commands, followed by `endStream()`.
+To produce an Observable, use the `beginBatch()` method and chain commands, followed by `endStream()`.

 {% codefromgithub url="https://raw.githubusercontent.com/golemfactory/golem-sdk-task-executor/beta/examples/docs-examples/examples/composing-tasks/batch-endstream-chunks.mjs" language="javascript" /%}

-Note that in this case, as the chain ends with ` .endStream()`, we can read data chunks from ReadableStream, denoted as `res`.
+Note that in this case, as the chain ends with ` .endStream()`, we can read data chunks from Observable, denoted as `res`.

-Once the stream is closed, we can terminate our TaskExecutor instance.
+Once the stream is completed, we can terminate our TaskExecutor instance.

 ![Commands batch endstream output logs](/te/batch_stream_log_1.png)
 ![Commands batch endstream output logs](/te/batch_stream_log_2.png)
 ![Commands batch endstream output logs](/te/batch_stream_log_3.png)

-{% alert level="info" %}

-Since closing the chain with `.endStream()` produces ReadableStream, you can also synchronously retrieve the results:

-{% codefromgithub url="https://raw.githubusercontent.com/golemfactory/golem-sdk-task-executor/beta/examples/docs-examples/examples/composing-tasks/alert-code.mjs" language="javascript" /%}

-{% /alert %}

 ### Running commands and collecting output as a stream